 Cecilia Echols (212) 637-3678

-The former Wolff-Alport Chemical Company operated a facility at 1127-1129 Irving Avenue, in Ridgewood, New York on the Brooklyn/Queens border, from the 1920s until 1954.
-Beginning around 1940, the company began importing monazite sand via a railroad spur behind the facility.
-Wolff-Alport processed the monazite to extract rare earth elements and sold them to various commercial entities.
-Process residues of monazite sand contain thorium and to a lesser degree, uranium and their decay products such as radium.
-These waste byproducts were disposed of into a nearby sewer and other wastes may have been buried onsite.
-Operations at the site ceased in 1954.
+The Wolff-Alport Chemical Company Superfund Site (Site) is located at 1125 to 1139 Irving Avenue and 1514 Cooper Avenue in Ridgewood, New York on the Brooklyn/Queens border.
+The Wolff-Alport Chemical Company operated at the Site from the 1920s until 1954.
+The company’s operations included the importing of monazite sand via a railroad spur behind the facility.
+The sand was processed in order to extract rare earth elements, which were sold to various commercial entities.
+Process residues of monazite sand contain radioactive materials, including thorium and, to a lesser degree, uranium, along with their decay products, such as radium.
+Process wastes were disposed of in the sewer system and/or buried on-site.